Evidence-backed intent,

 A spec that doesn't trace back to evidence is just opinion.
 When the agent asks "why this outcome?", the answer is "because someone said so."
 That's how scope creeps, agents drift, and PRs get rejected after the work is done.

-The solution: judgment, compiled
+The solution: judgment, carried

 How It Works